Stage lighting instrument: LED stage lights

 LED stage lighting instruments are stage lighting instruments that use light-emitting diodes (LEDs) as a light source.
 LED instruments are an alternative to traditional stage lighting instruments which use halogen lamp or high-intensity discharge lamps.
 Like other LED instruments, they have high light output with lower power consumption.
 Most LED fixtures use three or more colors (usually red, green, and blue) which can be mixed to hypothetically create any color.

 Types

 LED stage lights come in four main types.
 PAR cans, spotlights, striplights, and "moving head" types.
 In LED PAR cans, a round printed circuit board with LEDs mounted on is used in place of a PAR lamp.
 Moving head types can either be a bank of LEDs mounted on a yoke or more conventional moving head lights with the bulb replaced with an LED bank.

 Uses

-LED instruments can and have been used to replace any conventional lighting fixture, and some shows, such as Radiohead's recent tour, have used only LED lighting instruments.
+LED instruments can and have been used to replace any conventional lighting fixture, and some shows, such as Radiohead's 2008 tour, have used only LED lighting instruments.
 Most shows use LEDs only for lighting cycloramas, or as top, side, or back light due to their low throw distance.
 They can also be used as audience blinders (lights pointed directly at the audience from a low angle).